 If your SEO content is written for you, make sure you have clear usage rights and ownership.
 After all, it’s your business reputation and search presence on the line.

-Beware of “Free” Website Builders
+Beware of “Free” website builders

 Free or heavily discounted website builders might seem appealing, especially those promoted through social platforms like Facebook or bundled in with unrelated services.
 But these offers often come with significant downsides: